-UPNS has four classes: the Kitten room, for 2-year-olds; the Monkey room, for 3-year-olds; the Koala room, for 3-and 4-year-olds for the afternoon session only; and the Dolphin room, for 4-year-olds.
+UPNS has four classes: the Kitten room, for 2-year-olds; the Kangaroo room, for 3-year-olds; the Koala room, for 3-and 4-year-olds for the afternoon session only; and the Dolphin room, for 4-year-olds.
 There are approximately 15-20 children in each classroom.

 The University Parents Nursery School mission is to encourage developmental learning and nurture physical, intellectual, social and emotional growth in two- to five-year old children.
 As a cooperative school, we encourage parents to take an active role in their children’s learning and provide a bridge between home and the outside world.
 Our qualified teachers prepare children for their future by providing a warm and supportive learning environment that respects the diversity of the school’s international and multicultural population.

 As a part of their membership, each family must co-op in the classroom twice per month for a total of 8 hours (two 4-hour sessions)(families with more than one enrolled child must perform an additional co-op per month for each additional child).
 During their co-op time, parents assist the teachers in the classroom by facilitating activities, helping with the set-up of the environment, and performing light housekeeping tasks.
 Co-oping is mandatory for all UPNS members, as it is essential for maintaining the proper adult-child ratio.
 Members can co-op on any day that their child normally attends school.
-Kittens, Monkeys, and Dolphin parents co-op in the mornings (8:30 am-12:30 pm), and Koala parents co-op in the afternoons (1:30 pm-5:30 pm).
+Kittens, Kangaroos, and Dolphin parents co-op in the mornings (8:30 am-12:30 pm), and Koala parents co-op in the afternoons (1:30 pm-5:30 pm).

 In addition to co-oping in the classroom, each member is responsible for participating in Quarterly Saturday Cleaning Days.
 During the Cleaning Days (8:30 am- 11:30 am), members clean the school inside and out.
 This includes cleaning toys, bathrooms, kitchens, play areas, walls, windows, doors, rugs, outdoor play areas, etc. Parents may also perform small repairs, paint, clean, organize, etc. Cleaning Days are an essential part of maintaining the school facilities.
 By using parent power, UPNS is able to keep maintenance costs down, which also helps keep tuition at its present level.